 I consulted with the staff at the Learning Commons on the talking points they used in academic coaching, where most mindset interventions occurred.
 Their initial response was compelling.
 Apparently, there’s a lot of overlap with the language used in athletic coaching.
 With the feedback from the principals that athletics speak loud and clear to middle schoolers, and with the college having several athletics teams we could work with — that became our starting point.

 Additional interest was expressed for motivational posters that promoted vocational opportunities and STEM programs, in which minorities are often underrepresented.

-Facing the challenge (audacious messages requires clear consensus) we were ready to ask for help writing messages aligned with growth mindset principles.
+Facing the challenge (audacious messages require clear consensus) we were ready to ask for help writing messages aligned with growth mindset principles.

 I developed several surveys for the athletic and academic coaches using Microsoft Forms.
 The first round asked for “caption this” responses to a collection of diverse athletic images.
 (This generated waaaay more interest in having the college photographer attend more sporting events than it did usable calls to action).
 The second round asked respondents to sort by preference a list of messages inspired by responses to the first survey.

 Consensus isn’t the same as majority rule.
 Sometimes a poignant voice of dissent breaks the law of averages.
 Sometimes expertise carries more weight.
 Such was the case when administrative staff at the Learning Commons responded to the second survey with clarifying guidance on the differences between fixed and growth mindset messages.
 For example: